matthewwilfred/matthewwilfred.github.io/_posts/2017-01-02-Deep-Learning-Book-5.md

 #### Capacity and model fitting

 Some semantics relating to over/underfitting which bear noting are introduced in the book.
 The representational capacity of a model is the "family of functions the learning algorithm can choose from when varying the parameters in order to reduce a training objective.”
 However, imperfections of the optimisation algorithm mean that its effective capacity may be less than that.
-If the capacity is too high for the dataset is question, the model may be prone to overfitting, and vice versa.
+If the capacity is too high for the dataset in question, the model may be prone to overfitting, and vice versa.

 Model capacity can be quantified with the Vapnik-Chervonenkis (VC) dimension, which measures the capacity of a binary classifier.
 However, these types of measures are of limited utility for DL models because the theory behind their optimisation is at this point in time not very well developed.